akka/akka/akka-docs/rst/java/stream/stream-graphs.rst

 in which we re-use the same instance of :class:`Flow`, yet it will properly be materialized as two connections between the corresponding Sources and Sinks:

-.. includecode:: ../code/docs/stream/FlowGraphDocTest.java#flow-graph-reusing-a-flow
+.. includecode:: ../code/docs/stream/GraphDSLDocTest.java#graph-dsl-reusing-a-flow

-.. _partial-flow-graph-java:
+.. _partial-graph-dsl-java:

 Constructing and combining Partial Graphs
 -----------------------------------------